 Learn how to monitor and troubleshoot LangChain applications in production.

 LangChain library is extremely useful for building AI applications that are based on or using LLMs.
-Chaining inference, tools and actions seems to be the natural way to use LLMs.
+Chaining models, tools and actions seems to be the natural way to use LLMs.

-When LangChain apps are deployed, especially if facing external users, it becomes important to ensure low latency and high reliability.
+When LangChain apps are deployed, especially if facing external users, it becomes important to ensure that application behave as expected in regards to agent reasoning, prompts, completions, latency, reliability, and costs.
 As multiple API calls and actions can be chained in a single run to complete a task, a chain-level visibility into runs is important.
-For example, to identify the slowest components or analyze token rate limits.

 Graphsignal automatically instruments and starts tracing and monitoring chains.
 It's only necessary to set it up by providing Graphsignal API key and a deployment name.